 Video #4: Join me on our fourth and final over-the-shoulder video as I demonstrate how to Select the Logo That’s Right for Your Business.

-Once the three days of the final round have expired, you can select your logo design contest winner!
+Once the three days of the final round have expired, you can select your winner!
 You don’t need to decide right away.

-If you’re stuck between several fantastic logo designs, you can award more than one winner and purchase multiple designs.
+If you’re stuck between several fantastic options, you can award more than one winner and purchase multiple designs.